-The workflow routing plug-in provides four options for automating the routing of a workflow based on the results of an SQL script.
-The option plug-in is available for systems starting with version 16.2.
+The workflow extender plug-in provides features to programmatically customize workflow automation like adapting routing based on document metadata or database queries.
+The optional plug-in is available for systems starting with version 16.2.

 - Automatically choose which workflow to start - Normally a workflow is started based on a user selection or predetermined configuration.
 This option can override the workflow selected by the user or default configuration.
-This is useful when the workflow activities might be dependent on a value or series of values in a document’s metadata.
+This is useful when the documents metadata or related values indicate the correct business process required to process the document.
 For example, a human resources request form might allow a user to select a variety of services offered by HR, such as requesting a leave, a pay advance, a change to tax deductions, etc. Each type of request is serviced by a different part of the department.
-Some a very simple list of workflow activities others a complex series of approvals.
+Some have a very simple list of workflow activities others a complex series of approvals.
 The plug-in would be configured to check the request type and select the correct workflow template to initiate.
 The generic request template that was already initiated would be ended and the correct one would be active.
 This feature is also allowed to prevent a workflow from starting and can check that all correct conditions are present before the workflow is started.

 - Automate optional activities - Approvals often have optional activities can can be bypassed in many cases but required in others.
-Instead of creating a workflow template for every scenario an administrator can override the unnecessary activities.
-Now the plug-in can automatically override these activities.
-Continuing with the above example, imagine if there was a dollar amount associated with the documents such as for a contract or an invoice.
+Instead of creating a workflow template for every scenario that the initiator must choose, the plug-in can automatically override these activities.
+Continuing with the above example, imagine if there was a dollar amount associated with the documents such as for an expense, contract or an invoice.
 Often higher dollar amounts require one or more addition approval steps.
 For example, purchase orders over $5000 require director approval, over $100000 requires VP approval and over $1 million requires CEO approval.
 Activities can be included for the director, VP and CEO levels, but the plug-in can cause them to be automatically bypassed when those steps are not needed.